 - Bone pain, especially in the spine, chest or hips.

-- Loss of appetite
+- Loss of appetite.

-- Mental fogginess or confusion
+- Mental fogginess or confusion.

-- Weight loss
+- Weight loss.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs and symptoms that worry you.
+Make an appointment with a doctor or other health care professional if you have symptoms that worry you.